matthenning/eloquent-api-filter/README.md

 And you're done!
 Start querying your API: `/persons/?filter[age]=23`

-If you're using custom resources (https://laravel.com/docs/master/eloquent-resources) you can override the resourceName property:
+If you're using custom resources (https://laravel.com/docs/master/eloquent-resources) you can override the resourceName property.
+Make sure to extend the JsonResource class and override the toArray() method.
+See the included Resource as a template.

 ```
 protected ?string $resourceName = PersonResource::class;